haddonm/aMSE/README.md

 # LATEST UPDATE

+-   2021-10-17 aMSE 0.0.0.010 As cleanslate, within setuphtml() has been deprecated in the package makehtml, I have removed reference to it throughout aMSE.
+Now, to clean a directory of aMSE files use cleanrundir.

 -   2021-09-22 aMSE 0.0.0.025 Modifications to do\_condition and other
     functions to facilitate the ease of changing values within an array of control files and saudata files.